vishnu-cepian/amazon-basic-frontend/README.md

-## AMAZON FRONTEND
+## AMAZON CLONE

-using HTML, CSS, JS

-## Purpose

-Implementing basic javascript to make page interactive
+A responsive frontend clone of E-commerce website of Amazon.
+This is created using HTML, CSS and JS.

+## Run amazon.html on a local server